Achilles Tendon Rupture

 Achilles tendon ruptures most commonly occur in the middle-aged “weekend warrior”, or middle-aged athlete who participates in athletic activity on the weekends.
 This injury often occurs during recreational sports that require short bursts of jumping, running or pivoting, such as basketball, racquetball, tennis or badminton.
 The rupture is often sustained while making a forceful push-off while the knee is straightened or a sudden trip or fall with the foot receiving much of the force.

-Normally, events such as a sudden trip or stumble would not cause a rupture for most people.
-The middle-aged athlete is more at risk because of how our bodies age.
+Normally, events such as a sudden trip or stumble would not cause a rupture for most people but age can put an athlete at a higher risk.
 With each year we age, the tissues and tendons in our body become more inflexible.
 The leading cause of Achilles tendonitis and Achilles tendon rupture is a lack of flexibility.

 A sudden and sever pain is felt at the back of the ankle or heel.
 A loud pop or snap is heard.
 A gap or depression can be felt or seen about 2 inches above the heel bone.
 Swelling, pain and stiffness, followed by bruising and weakness.
 Standing on the toes or pushing off when walking is impossible.
 An inability to point the toes.